accendhq/link-examples/examples/react-wrapper/README.md

 Behind the scenes, `@accend/link-types` dynamically loads the front-end Accend Link JavaScript SDK, ensuring your application only downloads the SDK when it's actually needed.
 This approach keeps your initial bundle size small while providing seamless integration.

+The library supports both production and staging environments, allowing you to easily switch between environments for development and testing purposes.

 To integrate this into your React application, you'll need to create a wrapper component (like the `AccendLink` component in this example) within your own React app.
 This wrapper ensures the SDK is properly initialized within React's component lifecycle and provides a clean, React-friendly API for configuration and event handling.

 ### AccendLink Component